Delay (audio effect): Solid-state delay

-The bucket-brigade devices (BBD) was developed at Philips in 1969.
+The bucket-brigade device (BBD) was developed at Philips in 1969.
 Delay effects utilizing this technology eventually became available.
-Notable examples include the Memory Man from Electro-Harmonix, released in 1976 and the Boss DM-2 released in 1981.
+Notable examples include the Memory Man from Electro-Harmonix, released in 1976, and the Boss DM-2 released in 1981.
 BBD-based devices offered a convenient alternative to tape delays and leslie speakers but were eventually largely supplanted by digital delays.